 Start a feminist book club.
 Create safe spaces for women to discuss their issues.
 Write blogs and articles about feminist concepts and ideas.
 Campaign for free childcare in your city.
 Ask a local women’s organization to come to your school/university.
 Volunteer at a women’s shelter.
 Ask for bookstores in your city or neighborhood to feature more books by women – especially feminist women.
 Listen to interviews with women who have been change-makers for the rest of us – particularly those who are less well knowm.

-If protests and social media are not your thing, think about your skills and what you like to do and then examine how you can use them to
+If protests and social media are not your thing, think about your skills and what you like to do and then examine how you can use them to build a movement.

-1. Feminism = Solidarity.
+Feminism = Solidarity.

 This is perhaps the most important point.
 Feminism should be guided by ethics of solidarity and sisterhood.
 As a feminist, you should feel as if you are part of a global community who will support you and have your back.
 We are all in this together!